ditrit/OGrEE-Tools/3dtools/README.md

 | slot_lp | slot lp |
 | source | power supply unit |

+The dect result of yolov5 will also saves under /detect/exp x/, user can check the output there.
+But remember to clean the flod regularly for not occupying too many space.
 #### Mark:
 - The unit dimention of power supply unit differs among each producer.
 An data base is needed to be created to give this information.
 - An excel about the shape of the server is created under */image/name_list.xlsx*.
 But not every data is ensured to be correct.